jwikman/nab-al-tools/CONTRIBUTING.md

 ### Running the extension

-* Open the folder in Visual Studio Code.
+* Open the `nab-al-tools.code-workspace` in Visual Studio Code.
 * Open the Debug menu (`Ctrl+Shift+D`) and set the debug configuration to `Extension`.
 * Press `F5`.